shinesanthosh/wimm-backend/README.md

 ## ✨ Features

 ### 🔐 **Security & Authentication**

+- User registration with username uniqueness validation
 - JWT-based authentication with secure token management
 - Token blacklist system for proper logout security
 - Rate limiting to prevent abuse
 - Security headers (Helmet.js) with CSP, HSTS, and more
 - Input validation and sanitization with Zod schemas
+- Password hashing with bcrypt and configurable salt rounds

 ### 📊 **Expense Management**

 - Create, read, update, and delete expense entries
 - Automatic expense categorization and summation
 - Pagination support for large datasets